Sai-Chandra-Sriramula/Sriramula-B00116842-2025/README.md

 Now, we need to turn those image patterns into words.
 Our LSTM (a type of RNN) will act like a storyteller.
 It will take the image’s features and start forming a sentence—one word at a time—predicting what comes next based on what it has seen so far.

 3️- Building the Full Captioning Model
 This is where we connect the dots!
 The CNN extracts features, passes them to the LSTM, and the LSTM generates captions.
 The goal?
-Train this model so it learns to describe images just like a human would.
+Train this model so it learns to describe images just like a human would
 In This Week i am working to build this model which aligns to requirements of my project.

 latest update 3-2-2025